 Here at Adventure Travel, we love to explore in summer, but the only issue is that so does everybody else.
 The result is that more often than not, when you hit the best UK walks with the sun shining down, you can find yourself on a trail that feels busier than the M6 at rush hour – not ideal.
-So, without having to travel to the far corners of the earth to find some peace, where in the UK can we explore the not so travelled path?
+So, without having to travel to the far corners of the earth to find some peace, what are the best UK walks to avoid crowds, where we can explore the not so travelled path?

-With the above in mind, we teamed up with our friends at Klean Kanteen, a company that has been providing quality reusable water bottles to adventurers for over 10 years, to help us find five of the best UK walks that will avoid the crowds.
+With the above in mind, we teamed up with our friends at Klean Kanteen, a company that has been providing quality reusable water bottles to adventurers for over 10 years, to help us find five of the best UK walks to avoid crowds this summer.

 1. Sgorr Tuath, Scotland

 While many head to the Munros or the high ridges of Scotland, the humble Sgorr Tuath (as featured in Adventure Travel issue 136) is often overlooked.
 Measuring 587m, it’s by no means the tallest, but what it may lack in size it certainly makes up for in breathtaking views of the north-west highlands.
 In fact, the views are so mind-blowing, we’re not sure why it’s often ignored.
-However, this mountain’s surprising unpopularity is great news for those of us looking to explore the more peaceful trails.
+However, this mountain’s surprising unpopularity is great news for those of us looking to explore some of the best UK walks to avoid crowds.

 To hike Sgorr Tuath, you can start from Lochans in Bealach an Eoin, you could also visit Loch Lurgainn before you ascend.
 The route to Sgorr Tuath requires some technical hiking and scrambling in some areas, and there are some fascinating pinnacles to be explored at the peak.